mattlimsiaco/trackwise-search/README.md

 ![Frontend](static/img/frontend.png)

 1. **QUERY Tab**
-   - **Natural Language Querying:** Enter a natural language prompt in the chatbox to generate a SQL query tailored for the TrackWise Oracle SQL database.
+   - Enter a natural language prompt in the chatbox to generate a SQL query tailored for the TrackWise Oracle SQL database.
-   - **Query Verification:** Review and confirm the generated query by checking the verification box.
+   - Review and confirm the generated query by checking the verification box.
 Both the user input and the generated query, along with their vector embeddings, are stored in the backend for future reference.

 2. **DATA Tab**
-   - **Data Preview:** View a snapshot of the data extracted by executing the generated query on the TrackWise database.
+   - View a snapshot of the data extracted by executing the generated query on the TrackWise database.
-   - **Export Functionality:** Use the "Export Data" button to save the extracted data locally as an Excel file.
+   - Use the "Export Data" button to save the extracted data locally as an Excel file.

 3. **Tooltips**
-   - **Usage Guidance:** Access tooltips that offer insights into using the app effectively and optimizing results by providing specific prompt guidelines.
+   - Access tooltips that offer insights into using the app effectively and optimizing results by providing specific prompt guidelines.

 4. **Update Data**
-   - **Database Synchronization:** Update the table and column names to reflect the latest TrackWise schema format, ensuring your data remains current and accurate.
+   - Update the table and column names to reflect the latest TrackWise schema format, ensuring your data remains current and accurate.